Language reference

 println(greet('world')) // Hello, worldGenerics

-Single uppercase letters are type variables.
-The type checker infers concrete types at each call site — the same function can be called with different types.
+Type variables are lowercase identifiers; concrete types start with an uppercase letter.
+The type checker infers concrete types at each call site, so the same function can be called with different types.

 match arr {